Chera dynasty: Society and culture

 The early Tamil texts, or Sangam literature, reflect a society with unique cultural traditions.
 The surviving Sangam poems often celebrate themes of war and love.
 The Puram poems praise the valor and generosity of rulers, while the Akam poems express human emotions through associations with specific geographical landscapes.

 In general, the literature reflect the southern Indian cultural tradition and some elements of the northern Indian cultural tradition, which by then was coming into contact with the south.
 Most of the Chera population, like the rest of the Tamil country, probably followed native Dravidian belief systems.
 Notable was the belief in Ananku, the sacred forces inhabiting various objects, including humans.
 It was controlled through the performance of specific rites and rituals.
 Ananku was also believed to manifest in women, with the notion that in chaste women, it remained controlled and possessed auspicious potential.
 Certain communities were tasked with performing the rites and rituals needed to regulate the ananku.
-Other religious practices might have mostly consisted of sacrifices to gods such as Murugan.
 The worship of departed heroes was common in the Tamil country, along with tree worship and different kinds of ancestor worship.
 The war goddess Korravai was perhaps propitiated with elaborate offerings of meat and toddy.
 Korravai was later assimilated into the present-day goddess Durga.